canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 - [conditional logic](#conditionallogic), and
 - [partials](#partials)

-It will be easiest for us to look at these with an example, so let’s create one.
+It will be easiest for us to look at these with an example, so let’s work with one.
 Open up your `components/order_details/order_details.stache` file.
-Edit it as follows:
+It should look like this:

 ```html